mozilla/experimenter-docs/docs/getting-started/engineers/03-web-integration.md

 - Identify key metrics and configure with your application.

 8. **Call Cirrus Container**
-- Pass the unique client id and context when calling the container to receive the features.
+- Pass a unique client id and context when calling the container to receive the features.
+The client id can be a temporary or stable id depending on your use case.
 Refer to [API docs](https://github.com/mozilla/experimenter/tree/main/cirrus) for more details.
     ```json
     {
     "client_id": "4a1d71ab-29a2-4c5f-9e1d-9d9df2e6e449",